-Creating web pages that convert is easy if you keep a few tips in mind.
+Creating an eCommerce website with that converts is easy if you keep a few tips in mind.

 Once you get a customer on your website you need to have web pages that convert.
 First and foremost you might as well resign yourself to the reality that your customer/website visitors are impatient people.
 They’re not here to just loaf around.
 They’re looking for a means to an end and hoping you’re the answer to their dreams.

 Your website needs to load fast!
 And I mean fast!
-Studies have shown that even a 1 second delay in load times can cause people to move on.
-Talk about impatient!
-There are a few simple tools you can use to see how quickly your site loads, from there you can make a few tweaks to speed up the process and make sure your site is running optimally.
-Google PageSpeed Insights, Sucuri and Pingdom among others, are all good (and free) ways to test your page load times.
+Studies have shown that even a 1-second delay in load times can cause people to move on.
+Talk about impatience!
+There are a few simple (and free!) tools you can use to see how quickly your site loads.
+From there you can make a few tweaks to speed up the process and make sure your site is running optimally.
+Google PageSpeed Insights, Sucuri, and Pingdom among others, are all good (and free) ways to test your page load times.

-Besides being both fast and professional looking it is also imperative that your site is aesthetically pleasing to the eye (and the psyche).
+Besides being both fast and professional-looking, it is also imperative that your site is aesthetically pleasing to the eye (and the psyche).
 38% of people have stated that they will leave a website if it is not attractive.
-For some reason people relate boring or ugly to lack of credibility.
+For some reason, people relate boring or ugly to a lack of credibility.
 If your website looks like you took some time to create it, put thought into how it looks and flows, this somehow relates to how credible of a source it is for whatever the customer is looking for.
 An uncluttered design will help to minimize distractions for the customer.

-Having an aesthetically pleasing website refers to what we like to look at and how we look at it, subconsciously, and can improve conversion rates.
+Having an aesthetically pleasing website takes into account what we like to look at, and how we look at it, subconsciously.

 Give your website a human element.
-We like to see emotions in others faces that we recognize and can empathize with.
-Human faces automatically evoke an emotion and familiarity in humans.
-In fact, images in general are extremely important to increasing your actual page visits, let alone conversions.
-But they must be quality images, if you are using low quality images that are boring or irrelevant you will lose customers.
-A good place to incorporate images of people is on your landing pages, opt-in pages and testimonials.
+We like to see emotions in other’s faces that we recognize and can empathize with.
+Human faces automatically evoke emotion and familiarity in humans.
+In fact, images, in general, are extremely important to increasing your actual page visits, let alone conversions.
+But they must be quality images, if you are using low-quality images that are boring or irrelevant you will lose customers.
+A good place to incorporate images of people is on your landing pages, opt-in pages, and testimonials.
 But you can also use relative images for product pages.
-You want your customers to develop a positive association with the content and high quality photos can help you do that that.
+You want your customers to develop a positive association with the content and high-quality photos can help you do that.

 People don’t actually read your website.
 The majority of visitors will actually just skim the site for what they are looking for.
 It is imperative you create a website that facilitates this.
 Take care to utilize space to divide elements on a web page, even the text in order to make it easy for the customer to skim or glance around and tell where they need to go quickly.